tarwn/lessthandot-hugo/blogs/content/posts/2008-12-02-sql-server-application-and-multi-server.md

 _**SQL Server Application and Multi-server Private CTP &#8211; Registration**</p>

-As part of SQL Server &#8220;Kilimanjaro&#8221;, we have announced baseline investments for application and multi-server management.
+As part of SQL Server “Kilimanjaro”, we have announced baseline investments for application and multi-server management.
 We are recruiting customers to participate in a private CTP with SQL Server Engineering.
 Registration for the Private CTP will take place until December 15, 2008 and the 4-5 week Private CTP will begin in mid-January.
 Microsoft is looking for participants in entities with at least 1 DBA, more than 25 PCs, and SQL Server installations across their organization.
 Register today!

 **Microsoft SQL Server 2008 Free Trial Offer**